There is so much to love about Chanel.

 What Is Tweed and What Is It Made Of?

 Tweed is woven yarn predominantly made of wool.
 Often this will be thoughtfully woven in between other fabrics such as cotton thread, velvet, lace, or other interesting striped fibers such as denim, and sometimes leather.
-On top of that, we love a good tweed handbag with a couple sequin sparkles, crystals, or embellishments.
+On top of that, we love a good tweed handbag with a couple of sequin sparkles, crystals, or embellishments.

 Chanel tweed is of course crafted by some of the world’s best artisans.
 Today Chanel tweed is primarily made at Maison Lesage based in Paris, which is one of the world’s oldest embroidery ateliers.
 Lesage tweed is almost always handwoven and not used by a machine to create the final result.